 A baby who is latched and has a good feed will usually come off the breast themselves once they are full.
 This could take around 20-30 minutes or more.

-If you need to end the feed early or need to re-attach baby due to a poor latch, then it’s important you don’t just pull baby off.
+If you need to end the feed early or need to re-attach baby due to a weak latch, then it’s essential you don’t just pull baby off.

 There are three ways you can gently remove your baby from your breast without causing damage.